 Collective Labour Agreements

 There are two types of Collective Labour Agreements; The Collective Labour Agreement per company and the Collective Labour Agreement per Business Sector.
-The Collective Labour Agreement (CLA) is a collective agreement between employer (or employers organisations) and Trade Unions regarding wages and other conditions of employment.
+The Collective Labour Agreement (CLA) is a collective agreement between the employer (or the employers’ organisations) and Trade Unions regarding wages and other conditions of employment.
 The government is not a party to these agreements.

 A CLA can be concluded per company and per business sector and employer must apply a CLA:

-- if employer has concluded it with the trade unions yourself;
+- if the employer has concluded it with the trade unions yourself;

-- if employer is a member of an employer’s organisation that has concluded a CLA
+- if the employer is a member of the employer’s organisation that has concluded a CLA

 - if the Ministry of Social Affairs and Employment has declared a CLA binding per employer’s business sector